Accelerated decomposition of bistochastic kernel matrices by low rank approximation: Introduction

+We consider the data space $\Ubb=\Rbb^d$, $d\in\Nbb$, equipped with a probability measure $\mu$ with compact support.
+We introduce a kernel function $k$ with the following properties, which are satisfied by many of the covariance kernels employed in statistics and machine learning, such as the exponential, Gaussian and other Mat\'ern kernels \cite{Schoelkopf2001,Rasmussen2006}. \begin{assumption} The kernel function $k\colon\Ubb\times\Ubb\to\Rbb$ is continuous, bounded and positive semidefinite, with $k(u,v)>0$ for all $u$, $v\in\Ubb$. \end{assumption}

-We consider a continuous, bounded and positive definite kernel function $k\colon X\times X\to\Rbb$ taking nonnegative values, where the state space $X=\Rbb^d$, $d\in\Nbb$ is equipped with a probability measure $\mu$ with compact support.
-Given a collection of $N\in\Nbb$ state samples $X_N=\{x_i\}_{i=0}^{N-1}\subset X$ we build the kernel matrix $\matr{K}\in\Rbb^{N\times N}$ whose entries $K_{ij}=k(x_i,x_j)$ correspond to evaluation of kernel function $k$ on the given states.
-By construction, the kernel matrix $\matr{K}$ is positive definite, meaning that it is symmetric and that $\vect{y}^\top \matr{K}\vect{y}>0$ for every nonzero $\vect{y}\in \Rbb^N$.
-As a consequence, it has a well defined eigenvalue decomposition with real positive eigenvalues and orthogonal eigenvectors.
-In what follows, we denote by $\mu_N=\sum_{i=0}^{N-1}\delta_{x_i}/N$ the empirical sampling measure associated with the state samples $X_N$.
-In applications we only have access to the finite collection of samples $X_N$ and so we use the sampling measure $\mu_N$ to approximate $\mu$, assuming an appropriate form of weak convergence as $N\to\infty$.
+Given a collection of $N\in\Nbb$ data samples $\Ubb_N=\{u_i\}_{i=0}^{N-1}\subset\Ubb$, we build the kernel matrix $K\in\Rbb^{N\times N}$, whose entries $K_{ij}=k(u_i,u_j)$ correspond to evaluation of kernel function $k$ on the available samples.
+By construction, the kernel matrix $K$ is positive semidefinite, meaning that it is symmetric and that $y^\top Ky\geq 0$ for every $y\in\Rbb^N$.
+As a consequence, it has a well defined eigenvalue decomposition with real nonnegative eigenvalues and orthogonal eigenvectors.
+In what follows, we denote by $\mu_N=\sum_{i=0}^{N-1}\delta_{u_i}/N$ the empirical sampling measure associated with the data samples $\Ubb_N$.
+In applications we typically only have access to the finite collection of samples $\Ubb_N$.
+As such, we use the sampling measure $\mu_N$ to approximate $\mu$, assuming an appropriate form of weak convergence as $N\to\infty$.

 It is often desirable in applications to normalize the kernel function $k$ while maintaining its symmetry.
-One way to achieve that is to define the normalized kernel $\ell\colon X\times X\to\Rbb$
+One way to achieve that is to define the normalized kernel $\ell\colon\Ubb\times\Ubb\to\Rbb$